vippsas/vipps-order-management-api/vipps-order-management-api.md

 ## Image

 With Vipps Order Management API you can upload an image that is shown on the transaction in the Vipps app.
 To add an image to an order you first need to use the /image endpoint to upload an image.
-Thereafter, that imageId can be added using the orderInfo api.
+Thereafter, that imageId can be added using the orderInfo API.
 The same image may be used for multiple transactions, but uploading a unique image for each transactions is also OK.
 Imaged are fetched authenticated from the app, so feel free add tickets/receipts as images.
 Below you can see an example of a Vipps receipt containing an image of the shopping card (single product)
 <p align="center">
   <img src="images/order-link-shipping-information-with-image.png" alt="Shipping information link" width="150">
 </p>